Solar in Bloomington, MN: 2026 Cost, Savings & Payback

 Does Bloomington have net metering?

-Is solar worth it in Bloomington, MN?
+Is solar worth it in Bloomington, MN in 2026?